 Affirming the importance of Jewish identity and modernist style to Gertrude Stein’s legacy as a writer, this book radically changes the way we read and appreciate Stein’s work.

-Amy Feinstein teaches English in the New York City public schools.
+Amy Feinstein teaches English at a public high school in New York City.

 There are currently no reviews available